SudoDotDog/Brontosaurus/docs/quick-start.md

 ### Before All

-A mongodb instance is required to run Brontosaurus, see:
+A mongodb instance is required to run Brontosaurus.
+See [MongoDB Quick Start](//mongodb.github.io/node-mongodb-native/3.4/quick-start/quick-start/) to get an instance running.

+Brontosaurus will need a database initialization process to create initial account, preference and more.

 -   [Init Brontosaurus Database](./document/init-database.md)